 What it means: Maybe players from other teams and media members have been right when they’ve said the Falcons aren’t as good as their record suggests.
 The Falcons played perhaps their worst game of the season.
-Carolina’s offense controlled the ball throughout the first half, and Atlanta’s offense didn’t do much of anything until the second half.
-The Falcons now are 11-2, and they sure didn’t look like a team that’s capable of doing much of anything in the postseason.
+Carolina’s offense controlled the ball throughout the first half and Atlanta’s offense didn’t do much of anything until the second half.
+The Falcons now are 11-2 and they sure didn’t look like a team that’s capable of doing much of anything in the postseason.
 The win was significant for Carolina, a team that had squandered leads multiple times this season.
 But the Panthers (4-9) hung on this time.
 This win also might have helped coach Ron Rivera’s chances of keeping his job.
-Owner Jerry Richardson has told Rivera he needs to finish on an upswing to keep it.
+Owner Jerry Richardson has told Rivera he needs to finish on an upswing to keep his job.
 A solid victory against a division rival has to score Rivera some points.

 Play of the day: If you haven’t seen it yet, make sure you catch the replay of Cam Newton's 72-yard touchdown run in the third quarter.
 It reminds you Newton is one of the best athletes on the planet.
 The touchdown also gave Carolina a 23-0 lead, the kind of lead that even the Panthers couldn’t squander.